Answering customer inquiries or resolving complaints can be one of the most time and resource intensive activities for your organization.

 Have your customer service team pull together a consistent, coherent response to the top customer issues you identified in Step One.

-This does not have to be the most highly polished piece in the world at this stage (that’s what you have Communications staff for … or in their absence, it should be relatively easy to outsource a small writing or editing job).
-The main thing is that your team agree on the key steps to resolve the issue and document them in a step by step manner that makes logical sense.
+This does not have to be the most highly polished piece in the world at this stage.
+The main thing is that your team agrees on the key steps to resolve the issue.
+Document them in a step by step manner that makes logical sense.

-For most self-service issues this should be a relatively straight-forward exercise, but what happens when an audit such as this uncovers underlying problems that have not yet been resolved by your company?
-(As an example, for a software company this might be an unresolved bug).
+For most self-service issues this should be a relatively straightforward exercise.
+However, what happens when an audit such as this uncovers underlying problems that have not yet been resolved by your company?

-In this case, the problem should be ear-marked as one that the company works to resolve as a priority.
-If it is creating enough of a problem to rank as one of the top five issues raised by your customers, it should be fixed post-haste.
-In the meantime, your customer service team and management should work to identify an appropriate response when the issue is raised by your customers.
+In this case, ear-marked the problem and work to resolve it as a priority.
+In the meantime, your customer service team and management should work to identify an appropriate response.

 If you have significant numbers of non-English speaking customers, you will also want to make sure you have your documentation translated into the key languages your customers speak.